satyaKarthik/GitJenkins/Readme.txt

 4) Fourth woul be this
 5) Almost done
 6) adding 2nd set of code
-7) this is the second line in the 2nd set of code
+7) this is line is deleted in the old version of readme